psychemedia/island-storynotes/carus-wilson/34-portsmouth-on-fire.md

 # Carus Wilson Continues To Have His Say

 A year on from the publication of "Tempters and Tempted", and it seems that the Revd.
-W. Carus Wilson could not but help himself, feeling compelled to publish another tract that was almost guaranteed to meet with less than universal approval.
+W. Carus Wilson could not but help himself, feeling compelled to publish another New Year's Day tract that was almost guaranteed to meet with less than universal approval.

 ```{admonition} Portsmouth in Flames, January 1857
 :class: dropdown